Kansas vs. TCU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - Computer Predicted Total: 148.8

-Kansas is 4-7-0 against the spread, while TCU's ATS record this season is 7-6-0.
-In terms of hitting the over, games involving the Jayhawks are 4-7-0 and the Horned Frogs are 6-7-0.
+Kansas has a 4-7-0 record against the spread so far this season compared to TCU, who is 7-6-0 ATS.
+A total of four out of the Jayhawks' games this season have gone over the point total, and six of the Horned Frogs' games have gone over.
 Over the last 10 contests, Kansas is 3-7 against the spread and 10-0 overall while TCU has gone 5-5 against the spread and 8-2 overall.

 Bet on this or any college basketball matchup at BetMGM